Search by Procedure or Topic

 Periareolar Incisions

 Women love this incision because it has the most hidden scars.
-With periareolar incisions, the scar will go all the way around the areola.
-The darkened skin is great for camouflaging the scar, making this one of the most discreet scars available for breast augmentation.
-Have nipples that point down or seem too large?
-A periareolar incision can do wonders for repositioning the nipples to a perkier point, and resizing it to a perfect size.
-While there has been some concern about nipple numbness caused by this incision, it’s important to point out that the numbness is not related to the location of the incision, since the nerves come from under the breast.
+With periareolar incisions, the scar goes all the way around the areola.
+The darkened skin is great for camouflaging the scar, making this one of the most discreet incisions available for breast augmentation.

 Inframammary Incisions